 WordPress is used by millions of people.
 So needless to say, there’s probably someone out there that can help if you’re having a problem with your WordPress website.

-Showit has a much smaller user base, but an active community and mighty support team.
-The Facebook group has around 5,000 members, but there are plenty of Showit designers in the group that are usually willing to lend a hand.
 If you purchase a template from us, for instance, you get email support from us and access to our Showit set-up course in addition to your access to the Showit support team and their help documentation.
 That’s a lot of support.
-(Note: Users who purchase an Elementor design from us also get access to our email support and Elementor set-up course.)

 Both Elementor and Showit have support teams that can be reached by email.
 Showit’s support team, however, can also be reached by live chat within the Showit app.
 Ask five Showit users why they like Showit, and don’t be surprised when all five say ‘outstanding support.’

 Who has the edge?
-Showit
+Showit.

 Pricing

-There are a few factors here, but in general Elementor is going to be less expensive than Showit.
+There are a few factors here, but in general, Elementor is going to be less expensive than Showit.

 Who has the edge?
 It’s a toss-up.
 While WordPress *can* be less expensive, the two platforms ultimately end up costing about the same if you’re using a solid WordPress host.